--be familiar with the Croatian language and the Latin alphabet.
+-be familiar with the Croatian language, the Latin alphabet, as well as Croatian culture and the social system.

-Moreover, it must be concluded from his or her behaviour that he or she respects the legal order, the customs and the culture of the Republic of Croatia.
+Moreover, it must be concluded from his or her behaviour that he or she respects the legal order and the customs of the Republic of Croatia.
 This particular provision (art.
-8.1.5) of the law has been often used in the past by the Ministry of Interior (the Ministry in charge of determining the validity of naturalisation applications) to deny Croatian citizenship to ethnic non-Croats with long-term residence in Croatia.
+8.1.5) of the law, which until the 2011 amendments to the law also included a subjective category of respect towards the Croatian culture, has been often used in the past by the Ministry of Interior (the Ministry in charge of determining the validity of naturalisation applications) to deny Croatian citizenship to ethnic non-Croats with long-term residence in Croatia.